SingleID Authentication Authentication useone SDA campus link implementation

 Support same VLAN when moving between workplaces

-Certificate authentication and certificate distribution/management integration
+Certificate authentication and certificate deployment/management integration

 Constraints